Gomphidae

-The Gomphidae are a family of dragonflies commonly referred to as clubtails or club-tailed dragonflies.
-The family contains about 90 genera and 900 species found across North and South America, Europe, Asia, Australia, and Africa.
-The name refers to the club-like widening of the end of the abdomen (abdominal segments 7 through 9).
-However, this club is usually less pronounced in females and is entirely absent in some species.
+Gomphidae is a family of dragonflies commonly known as clubtails or club-tailed dragonflies.
+The family is placed in the superfamily Gomphoidea, together with Petaluridae.

+The family comprises about 100 genera and about 1,000 species distributed across North and South America, Europe, Asia, Australia and Africa.

+The common name clubtail refers to the club-like widening near the end of the abdomen, a feature that is more pronounced in males and absent in some species.